Apprenticeship Frequently Asked Questions

 How long is apprenticeship training?

 Apprenticeships vary in length from one to five years depending on the trade.
 In some cases, credit for previous training may be granted.
 Credit must be requested by the employer and then approved through the Bureau of Apprenticeship Standards.
-Upon completion of the paid-related instruction, the apprentice is granted a completion certificate by Lakeshore Technical College.
+Upon completion of the paid-related instruction, the apprentice is granted a completion certificate by Lakeshore College.
 Upon completion of the apprenticeship contract, the graduate apprentice is awarded a certificate of completion by the Wisconsin Department of Workforce Development and their Journeyworker card.

 What does it cost?